 The Azelaic Acid Agreement was terminated and replaced by a Patent License Agreement effective June 1, 1994 (the "Neutrogena Agreement") between the Company and Neutrogena.
 Pursuant to the Neutrogena Agreement, Neutrogena paid the Company \$1.0 million for an exclusive, worldwide, royalty- free license for Azelaic Acid for both prescription and consumer products.
 The Company had an option to limit this license to consumer products, and effectively reacquire rights to prescription Azelaic Acid products by paying Neutrogena \$1.0 million.
 The \$1.0 million paid by Neutrogena was recorded as deferred revenue and concurrent with the option expiration, the Company recognized \$1 million of license revenue in the year ended December 31, 1995.
-The Neutrogena Agreement requires Neutrogena to pay all out-of-pocket evaluation, development and marketing costs, including Azelaic Acid patent prosecution costs, for consumer and prescription Azelaic Acid products.
+The Neutrogena Agreement requires Neutrogena to pay all out-of-pocket evaluation, development and marketing costs, including Azelaic Acid products.
 Neutrogena was acquired by Johnson and Johnson in 1994.